commercetools/commercetools-subscriptions/docs/IntegrationGuide.md

 Create all the required custom types and states located in [resources folder](./resources).
 Check [project requirements](./docs/HowToRun.md#commercetools-project-requirements) for more details.

-## Step 1: Create checkout order with subscriptions
+## Step 1: Create a checkout order with subscriptions

 `commercetools-subscriptions` processes only orders with subscription line items.